Leagues finally cash in on sports betting by selling data

 And in a trend already emerging, some bookmakers seeking to defend their profits are offering less favorable odds — and smaller payouts — to gamblers, something likely to accelerate if more bookmakers feel pressure on their bottom line.

 Of course, gambling companies are under no obligation to use official league data, and several don’t.
-They can get it from a variety of sources, including aggregated data that they or a third party collect from a league website (a process known as “data-scraping.”)
+They can get it from a variety of sources, including aggregated data that they or a third party collect from a league website (a process known as data-scraping.)
 Or they could collect the data themselves from live events.

 “Sports books have been running in Nevada for decades without official data,” said Seth Schorr, chairman of the Downtown Grand Las Vegas casino.
 “Having an NFL logo next to the data will not mean a thing.”

-But those options are much slower than getting a flow of data from the league itself, and would be virtually unusable for the quick pace of in-game betting.
+But those options are much slower than getting a flow of data from the league itself and would be virtually unusable for the quick pace of in-game betting.
 The NBA’s Kauffman-Ross said his league’s games are simply too fast-paced to rely on third-party data.

 “We collect our official data courtside as it happens,” he said.
 “The speed of that data is incredibly important.
 We have hundreds of lead changes.
 You can be one to two plays behind if you collect data off a broadcast feed.
 A player that hits a couple of 3-pointers can meaningfully change the odds.”

-Numerous pro teams are already building spaces for fans to bet on mobile devices while they watch the games in person — even in places where sports betting is not yet legal.
+Numerous pro teams already are building spaces for fans to bet on mobile devices while they watch the games in person — even in places where sports betting is not yet legal.
 Those include the Golden 1 Center in Sacramento, California, where the NBA’s Kings introduced fans to a contest to predict outcomes that would win them points toward merchandise — not quite sports betting, but not very far from what it will eventually look like if and when California legalizes it.

-Those spaces, and others including arenas in Newark, New Jersey, Philadelphia, and Washington, could use official league data in their offerings to fans.
+Those spaces, and others including arenas in Newark, New Jersey; Philadelphia and Washington, could use official league data in their offerings to fans.

 Bookmakers want the freedom to pay for what they want, and strongly oppose the government-mandated use of official league data in their operations.
 That is required by at least two states: Illinois and Tennessee.